runelangseid/hassio-futurehome2mqtt/README.md

 * Lights (lights in HA)
   * Dimmers - On/Off and brightness.
 Tested with Fibaro dimmer 2
+  * Switches - On/Off.
+Tested with Fibaro wall plug
 * Energy
   * Accumulated energy usage (`meter_elec´) for devices supporting this